SoundHound AI (NASDAQ:SOUN) Shares Gap Down to $3.03

 SoundHound AI, Inc. (NASDAQ:SOUN – Get Rating) shares gapped down before the market opened on Thursday .
 The stock had previously closed at $3.03, but opened at $2.95.
-SoundHound AI shares last traded at $2.80, with a volume of 7,288 shares trading hands.
+SoundHound AI shares last traded at $2.80, with a volume of 7,288 shares.

-A number of research analysts have recently commented on SOUN shares.
-Wedbush started coverage on SoundHound AI in a research note on Tuesday, June 28th.
-They set an “outperform” rating and a $7.00 target price on the stock.
-Cantor Fitzgerald started coverage on SoundHound AI in a research note on Friday, July 1st.
-They set a “neutral” rating and a $3.00 target price on the stock.
+A number of research analysts have commented on SOUN shares.
+Cantor Fitzgerald started coverage on shares of SoundHound AI in a research note on Friday, July 1st.
+They set a “neutral” rating and a $3.00 price target for the company.
+Wedbush started coverage on shares of SoundHound AI in a research note on Tuesday, June 28th.
+They issued an “outperform” rating and a $7.00 target price for the company.

 The firm’s 50 day moving average is $5.85.